This week has seen the appearance of both male and female flowers on the giant pumpkin plant. Males can appear first.

 The female flower has a small ball at the base.
 This is a baby pumpkin waiting to be pollinated.

-The male flower has no pumpkin at the base.
+It’s pretty easy to tell the male giant pumpkin flower from the female.
+The male giant pumpkin flower has no pumpkin at the base.
 They can appear before the females and also open first.
 Don’t panic if this happens.

 Eventually you will end up with both opening at the same time.
 Then it’s everyone’s favourite time of the pumpkin calendar, pollination.
 By hand which is better.
 Or letting the bees do their thing.

 Checking my notes I pollinated around the 7th of January last year.
 I’m looking to do it a lot earlier this season.

 Taking notes during the growing season is important.
 Milestones, application of products and growth are the key areas.
 This data allows you to compare seasons and work out what is working for you.

 Due to not having much soil in the tiny pumpkin patch, bamboo stakes don’t really work for training the vine.

 I was using some paving stones I had.
 Then I thought why not use these garden gnomes that keep on turning up.

 I’m still hoping to turn the vine around more and get more length in it.
 I can’t bury vines like a normal grower.
 So will be putting bags of compost down to bury the vines into.